EOSIO/eos/docs/01_nodeos/03_plugins/history_api_plugin/index.md

 * get_controlled_accounts

 [[info | More Info]]
-| See HISTORY section of [RPC API](https://developers.eos.io/eosio-nodeos/reference).
+| See HISTORY section of [RPC API](https://developers.apifiny.io/apifiny-nodapifiny/reference).

-The four actions listed above are used by the following Cleos commands (matching order):
+The four actions listed above are used by the following Clapifiny commands (matching order):

 * get actions
 * get transaction